List of Kaeloo episodes: Season 5 (2023)

-The first two episodes of the season were released on MyCanal on April 1, 2023.
+The first two episodes of the season were released on MyCanal on April 1, 2023, followed by the rest of the season on April 9.
 The fifth season premiered on April 8, 2023, after originally being announced on June 15, 2021 and slated for release in January 2022 and January 2023.
 It has been dubbed in English; the episodes are currently on their way to syndication in English-speaking countries.
 The voice actors for the dub are uncredited.